lowki93/dotvim/README.md

 #For Mac
 to update vim on mac :
-- brew install macvim --custom-icons --override-system-vim --with-lua --with-luajit
+- brew install vim --with-lua

 if you don't have permission to write in /usr/local
 - sudo chown -R `whaomi` /usr/local